Prof. Laura Barter

 Baiqiu Tang

-Hello, I am Baiqiu Tang, and I am currently an MRes student affiliated to 1+3 PhD program at ICB CDT.
+Hello, I am Baiqiu Tang, and I am currently a first year PhD student affiliated to 1+3 PhD program at ICB CDT.
 My research project focuses on establishing a high-throughput screening platform for Chlamydomonas reinhardtii to test routes to enahance photosynthesis and therefore biomass yield.

 I am from Shanghai, China.
 I completed my MSci in Chemistry at Imperial College.
 In my spare time, I enjoy watching documentaries and doing aerobic training.
 I love road cycling and have recently started running, with the hope of joining a triathlon.